lubuntu-team/manual/source/3/3.1/3.1.2/qterminal.rst

 .. image:: qterminal-shortcuts.png

 The :guilabel:`Dropdown` tab shows effects on the appearance for the drop down settings of QTerminal.
 The :guilabel:`Show on start` checkbox if checked shows the drop down menu when it is launched otherwise it is hidden.
+To have the terminal open if you go to a different window check the :guilabel:`Keep window open when it loses focus` checkbox.
 The :guilabel:`Height` field shows the height of the drop down terminal.
 The :guilabel:`Width` field shows how wide to make the dropdown terminal.
 The field :guilabel:`Shortcut` is the shortcut to bring down the drop down terminal and to change the shortcut type in a different key.

 .. image:: qterminal-drop-pref.png